gyrogami logo

 • "Plug and play": Yes You're ready to do everything it's capable of right from the get-go.

 • Additional costs or equipment: If desired Durston makes textured patterns for the small outboard wheels.
-Their round lower rollers supposedly fit this machine.
+Also, their round lower rollers supposedly fit this machine.

 • Set-up time for each use: A few minutes Clean the rollers and you're good to go.